abdullahnart/wishlist-everywhere/README.txt

 🔧 WooCommerce Enhancements – Improved compatibility and smoother integration 🎨 Custom CSS Styling Option – Easily style wishlist buttons to match your theme 🚀 Enhanced Frontend UI/UX – Smoother interactions with AJAX and modern design improvements

+= 1.0.7 =
+New Features:
+🛒 Add All to Cart – One-click button to add all wishlist items to the cart 🗑️ Remove All Items – Bulk removal of all items from wishlist

+= 1.0.8 =
+Wishlist Sharing Introduced:
+📤 Wishlist Sharing – Copy wishlist link to clipboard or share via social media 🔗 Copy to Clipboard – Easily copy and share your wishlist link 📣 Social Sharing Support – Share your wishlist via Facebook, Twitter, and Pinterest